Code-Institute-Submissions/eHand/README.md

 # eHand

 eHand is a Data-Centric, community focused,  Responsive full-stack website.

+eHand will be submitted as my MS4 full stack project

+# UX
+## Purpose and Goals

 eHand allows members to create a post for some form of help that they need.
 It allows other members to respond by offering help to the member who posted.
 Now the member who creates the post will also include the time/duration of the task, and this is important as is